 Vim is often called a "programmer's editor," and so useful for programming that many consider it an entire IDE.
 It's not just for programmers, though.
 Vim is perfect for all kinds of text editing, from composing email to editing configuration files.

-Solution: Add a test.
+Solution: Add more tests.

 BashStyle-NG is a graphical tool and toolchain for changing the behaviour and look'n'feel of Bash, Readline, Vim, Nano and Git.
 Possibilities include Bash: 12 fancy pre-defined prompt styles, colors are customizable, random text color, random prompt style for each session possible, create your own prompt using UI, colored manpages (without using most), rembering last visited directory (and restore upon new session), customize bash history settings, lscd: customized variant of cd, showing conte